joom/hezarfen/README.md

 ***

-*hezarfen* (/hezaɾfæn/) is a Turkish word that means polymath, literally "a thousand sciences".
+*hezarfen* (/hezaɾfæn/, sounds like "has are fan") is a Turkish word that means polymath, literally "a thousand sciences".